-Usually Mom got my sarcasm, but this time it had obviously gone right past her getting-married ears and lodged in the wall somewhere.
+Usually Mom got my sarcasm, but this time it had obviously gone right past her I'm-getting-married ears.
 "So, how old is this Chris with a C-H?"
-Personally, I was thinking either twenty-two or six would be all right.
+I was thinking either twenty-two or six might be all right.
 If he was twenty-two, he would know about cars and I'd have a mechanic handy when I started driving next year.
 And if he was six, he would think I was mature and cool and I could boss him around and he would still worship the ground I walked on.
 Well, maybe.

 "He'll be seventeen on Friday."
 Seventeen.
 Great.
 Yep, this could be awkward.
 "That's why we're going on Saturday.
 He wants to go out with his friends on Friday, then Saturday is family."
 She smiled somewhat cheesily.
 "And that's us now."
 She put an arm around me and squeezed.
 "Isn't that nice?"

 "I guess so."
 I tried to look on the bright side.
-I mean, I really was somewhat happy for her, and I guess I was curious about my new... brother.
+I mean, I really was happy for her, and I guess I was curious about my new... brother.
 Okay, step-brother.
 Weird.
-But Mom wasn't done yet.
+But Mom wasn't done with the earth-shattering news yet.